nrossidb/nrossidb/README.md

 I'm a huge nerd with a passion for data, stats, and all things numbers.

-I am an aspiring Data Scientist who recently made the decision to leave my career in entrepreneurship and finance to pursue Data Science full time.
+I am a Data Scientist who recently made the decision to leave my career in entrepreneurship and finance to pursue Data Science full time.
 My self-starter attitude and analytical background has lead me to the wonderful worlds of Python and SQL.

 ## :tada:Fun Facts
 - :chart_with_upwards_trend: I’m interested in Data Visualization, Machine Learning, and Automation